-The advisor is responsible for managing the investment portfolio of the fund and directing the purchase and sale of its investment securities.
+The advisor is responsible for managing the investment portfolios of the fund and directing the purchase and sale of their investment securities.
 The advisor also arranges for transfer agency, custody and all other services necessary for the fund to operate.

 For the services it provides to the fund, the advisor receives a unified management fee based on a percentage of the daily net assets of each class of shares of the fund.
 The management fee is calculated daily and paid monthly in arrears.
 Out of the fund's fee, the advisor pays all expenses of managing and operating that fund except brokerage expenses, taxes, interest, fees and expenses of the independent directors (including legal counsel fees), extraordinary expenses, and expenses incurred in connection with the provision of shareholder services and distribution services under a plan adopted pursuant to Rule 12b-1 under the Investment Company Act of 1940.
+The difference in unified management fees among the classes is a result of their separate arrangements for shareholder services.
+It is not the result of any difference in advisory or custodial fees or other expenses related to the management of the fund's assets, which do not vary by class.
 The advisor may pay unaffiliated third parties who provide recordkeeping and administrative services that would otherwise be performed by an affiliate of the advisor.

 The rate of the fee is determined by applying a formula that takes into account the assets of the fund as well as certain assets, if any, of other clients of the advisor outside the American Century Investments fund family (such as subadvised funds and separate accounts), as well as exchange-traded funds managed by the advisor, that use very similar investment teams and strategies (strategy assets).
 The use of strategy assets, rather than fund assets alone, in calculating the fund's fee rate could allow the fund to realize scheduled cost savings more quickly.
-However, the fund's strategy assets currently do not include assets of other accounts.
-In addition, if such assets are acquired in the future, they may not be sufficient to result in a lower fee rate.
+However, it is possible the fund's strategy assets will not include assets of other accounts or that any such assets may not be sufficient to result in a lower fee.

-Management Fee Paid by the Fund to the Advisor as a Percentage of Average Net Assets for the Fiscal Year Ended December 31, 2022 Class I Class II VP Disciplined Core Value 0.70% 0.70%
+Management Fee Paid by the Fund to the Advisor as a Percentage of Average Net Assets for the Fiscal Year Ended December 31, 2022 Class I Class II Class Y VP Capital Appreciation Fund 0.92% 0.82% 0.57%